fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [Azure/azure-blueprints](https://github.com/Azure/azure-blueprints) - A library of sample Blueprints that can be easily imported via API or PowerShell
 - [angrycuban13/Just-A-Bunch-Of-Starr-Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - Just a bunch of scripts for Starr apps
 - [onpremcloudguy/WHfBChecks](https://github.com/onpremcloudguy/WHfBChecks) - A group of PowerShell scripts to check that your environment is ready for Windows Hello for Business - Hybrid Key Trust
 - [FriendsOfMDT/PSD](https://github.com/FriendsOfMDT/PSD) - PowerShell Deployment